 Contrast is a Mac app that provides a WCAG-compliant contrast checker.
 The app allows designers to check their contrast scores as they select colors.
 Here’s a guide from the creators that simplifies WCAG standards.

 Contrast Checker lets you drag and drop a specific image for a contrast check, which is a good thing to do before uploading assets to social media.

-To ensure that you aren’t using color alone to relay information, use the free Color Oracle color blindness simulator.
+To ensure that you aren’t using color alone to relay information, use the free color blindness simulator.
 The open-source tool is available for Windows, Mac, and Linux.

 Use Color Safe if you need help finding a color palette that offers enough contrast and adheres to WCAG Guidelines.

-YouDescribe, by the Smith-Kettlewell Eye Research Institute allows volunteer describers to create descriptive audio for YouTube videos.
-Simply copy and paste a YouTube url into the search field and click Create/Edit Descriptions to get started.
+YouDescribe is a database of YouTube videos with descriptive audio created by volunteers.
+Copy and paste a YouTube URL into the search field and click Create/Edit Descriptions to get started.

 67 Percent Collection